Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 > Take the lower bound to be the sum of the weights of the RMST and the two edges, $w(LB_v)=w(RMST(v))+w(e_1)+w(e_2)$
 > Repeat this for every vertex in $V$, taking the best lower bound to be the greatest lower bound found

 Take the optimal solution, $OS$, and a lower bound, $LB$. $OS$ will have one possible cycle, which is Hamiltonian.
 Now remove the vertex from $OS$ that was removed in $LB$, including the two edges in which it appears.
-Note that the degree of all vertices in a Hamiltonian cycle
+Note that the degree of all vertices in a Hamiltonian cycle is two.
+These edges removed correspond to the minimum two edges we add when calculating $LB$.
+Since in our algorithm, we consider the two edges of least weight, these two edges make $w(LB)$ less than or equal to $w(OS)$.
+Therefore we have that the lower bounds produced by this algorithm are indeed lower bounds.

+## TSP-upper bound: